aashim007/Handwriting_Worksheet_Generator/README.md

 # Handwriting_Worksheet_Generator
-Cursive Handwriting Worksheet Generator using FPDF and PIL libraries in Python
+## Cursive Handwriting Worksheet Generator using Python
+Added the font used.<br>
+In the code fpdf and pil libraries are used